lvpp/jcosmo-docs/docs/vle.md

 #### 1. Modified Raoult's Law (Gamma-Phi)

 For low to moderate pressures, the vapor phase can be approximated as an ideal gas.
 Under these conditions, the activity coefficient can be used for the liquid phase and the fugacity coefficient for the vapor phase is assumed to be 1 (ideal gas).
-The equation for the equality of fugacities becomes [@Koretsky2012;@Smith2007]:
+The equation for the equality of fugacities becomes:

 $$y_{i}P = x_{i}\gamma_{i}P_{i}^{sat} \tag{13}$$